 While on the subject of novels, there is a lot of dispute about how many words constitutes a novel.
 NaNoWriMo accepts 50,000 words as a full length novel and I’m going to accept that, although a great many novels are from 85-100k words these days.
 I think that fewer than 50k is a novella, and 10k is a short story.

 There are a range of sizes in non-fiction which can include the standard novel size, mentioned above.
 This is ideal for memoirs and narrative non-fiction for example.
 Other sizes, such as A4, A5, 9″ x 6″, 10″ x 8″ etc. are also common.
 A lot will depend on things like how and where you expect people to read the book.
 A coffee table book will want a large format, whereas a pocket guide to cheese will need to be, well, pocket sized.
 Who you choose to do your printing may also be a factor in your choice.

 With younger children’s books (3-7+ years) all bets are off.
 They can be all sorts of sizes.
 That said, a square format 8″ x 8″ is a good starting point.
 8″ x 10″ in either landcape or portrait can also work, as can A4 or A5.

 Novels for older children (6+ years) will usualy fall into the same category as novels for adults.
 Rules for children’s non-fiction are equally reflected in those for adults.

 If you use a PoD publisher like KDP then you don’t get much choice.
-You can’t print hardback editions either.
+You can’t usually print hardback editions either.
 If you use a printer you have far more parameters.
-It’s a minefield of options for different pruposes, but the first and biggest coice you have to make is whether to use white paper or cream (or beige or whatever they call it).
-The choice is realtively simple.
+It’s a minefield of options for different purposes, but the first and biggest choice you have to make is whether to use white paper or cream (or beige or whatever they call it).
+The choice is relatively simple.